Best Morningstar Alternatives

 Free; Elite from $39.50/month

-Finviz is one of the most popular stock screeners on the web, known for its powerful filtering capabilities and signature market heatmap.
-It lets you screen stocks across dozens of fundamental, technical, and descriptive criteria simultaneously.
-While it lacks the deep fundamental analysis of Morningstar, its screening speed and visualization tools make it an essential complement for any investor's research workflow.
+Finviz is one of the most popular stock screeners on the web, known for its powerful filtering capabilities and signature market heatmap that gives you an instant visual read on sector performance.
+It lets you screen stocks across dozens of fundamental, technical, and descriptive criteria simultaneously, combining both screening styles in a way few competitors match.
+While it lacks the deep fundamental analysis of Morningstar, its screening speed and visualization tools make it an essential complement for any investor's research workflow rather than a standalone replacement — many investors run both side by side.
+The free version is highly functional on its own, and Elite pricing starts at $39.50/month for real-time data and advanced charting.
+The main gaps versus Morningstar are company-level research depth: Finviz is built for finding candidates quickly, not for the kind of deep-dive analyst reports and fair value estimates Morningstar specializes in.

 Pros